 7. Be clear about your preferences

 Remember, this is all about you!
-Better Caring enables you to choose who enters your life and supports you.
+Mable enables you to choose who enters your life and supports you.
 When posting a job, you can choose whether you prefer a male or female worker and tick exactly which services you require.
 If you have further preferences, you can always mention these in your job description.